 In doing so, the purchase price and other transaction terms should be seriously examined.
-If an increase in corporate value can be reasonably expected from the acquisition proposal, as

-In addition to balance certificates, loan certificates and commitment letters, a letter issued by a financial institution identifying the target company and indicating a high degree of certainty of financing (a "highly confident letter") is also considered to demonstrate the acquisition financing to a certain degree.
-However, at the initial stage of a proposal (prior to conducting due diligence), it should not be decided that the acquisition proposal is not feasible solely because such a document has not been presented.
+If an increase in corporate value can be reasonably expected from the acquisition proposal, as that the acquisition proposal is not feasible solely because such a document has not been presented.
 The probability of the acquiring party's financial resources should be considered by referring to the acquiring party's financial information, past track record, and other publicly available information.

-23 However, if it is reasonably possible to obtain the necessary permits and approvals under the competition laws and foreign direct investment laws by taking the necessary procedures and measures to resolve the issues (remedies), the probability of obtaining such permits and approvals (and in turn the feasibility of the acquisition proposal) should not be judged as low at the initial stage.
+22 However, if it is reasonably possible to obtain the necessary permits and approvals under the competition laws and foreign direct investment laws by taking the necessary procedures and measures to resolve the issues (remedies), the probability of obtaining such permits and approvals (and in turn the feasibility of the acquisition proposal) should not be judged as low at the initial stage.

-24 At initial stage, even if a controlling shareholder is known to have no intent of selling its controlling shares to a third party, it may be inappropriate to decide solely from such circumstance that the feasibility is doubtful.
+23 At initial stage, even if a controlling shareholder is known to have no intent of selling its controlling shares to a third party, it may be inappropriate to decide solely from such circumstance that the feasibility is doubtful.
 Although a sale of controlling shares held by a controlling shareholder to a third party is primarily a matter to be decided through negotiations between the acquiring party and the controlling shareholder, the target company may be able to approach the controlling shareholder to sell its shares if it desires, or the controlling shareholder may be willing to sell the controlling shares if the purchase price is attractive.

-suggested by a purchase price that is considerably higher than the historical stock price level,25 each director and the board of directors should give the proposal due consideration.
+suggested by a purchase price that is considerably higher than the historical stock price level,24 each director and the board of directors should give the proposal due consideration.

-In addition, it is advisable for the board of directors to thoroughly compare, from a quantitative perspective, the differences between the purchase price and measures to enhance corporate value through acquisitions proposed by the acquirer, and the measures to enhance corporate value if the incumbent management team were to continue to manage the company.26
+In addition, it is advisable for the board of directors to thoroughly compare, from a quantitative perspective, the differences between the purchase price and measures to enhance corporate value through acquisitions proposed by the acquirer, and the measures to enhance corporate value if the incumbent management team were to continue to manage the company.25

-Furthermore, the board of directors should act in a manner that allows it to be responsible for explaining (afterward) the rationale behind its reactions to acquisition proposals and their decisions on whether to accept acquisition proposals.27 Often, the proposed purchase price can be higher than the immediately preceding stock price (which is formed on the basis of the market's evaluation of the incumbent management team and its management strategy).
+Furthermore, the board of directors should act in a manner that allows it to be responsible for explaining (afterward) the rationale behind its reactions to acquisition proposals and their decisions on whether to accept acquisition proposals.26 Often, the proposed purchase price can be higher than the immediately preceding stock price (which is formed on the basis of the market's evaluation of the incumbent management team and its management strategy).
 If the board of directors decides not to support such acquisition proposal, one approach is, prior to making such decision, to compare the alternatives on the assumption that a post-decision explanation may be required in this regard.